by Nebula Haze

 Bud with little foxtailing – common with Indica-based strains

-(buds are rounded out, sometimes one foxtail visable near top)
+(buds are rounded out, sometimes one foxtail visible near the top)

 Massive foxtailing can be a genetic trait, and certain strains will tend to produce foxtails all over their buds no matter what.
 This seems to happen most commonly with Haze and Sativa-based strains.